Green pea dishes. How to make "linguine with green pea sauce" Green pea sauce with cheese

 But even in the composition of ordinary canned peas, not everything is so smooth - it contains dyes, preservatives, a huge amount of sugar and salt, which makes this product quite dangerous for the body.

-Even when choosing well-known manufacturers and the "pure" composition of the product, it is worth considering that the shelf life of such peas for some reason is not so short.
-Therefore, it is easier to preserve green peas on your own from young peas purchased in the summer season.
+Even when choosing well-known manufacturers and the “pure” composition of the product, it is worth thinking about the fact that for some reason the shelf life of such peas is not so short.
+Therefore, it is easier to preserve green peas yourself from young peas purchased in the summer season.

 How to choose peas

 In order for green peas to be beneficial, you need to choose them correctly.
 If you want to buy fresh peas, then focus only on young peas - elastic to the touch, best of all brain varieties.
-It should be of uniform color, pleasant green color, free from blotches and spots.
-It should be free of wormholes and visible damage, scratches and fractures; it should be tightly closed and appear juicy in appearance, not devoid of moisture.
+It should be a uniform color, a pleasant green color, without inclusions or spots.
+There should be no wormholes or visible damage, scratches or breaks; it should be tightly closed and appear juicy, not devoid of moisture.

-If you choose frozen green peas, then buy shocked frozen food.
-And certainly a well-known and reliable manufacturer.
-But canned peas, if you really can't refuse it at all, choose based on the composition.
-The fewer additional ingredients other than peas and water are listed, the better for your health.
+If you choose frozen green peas, then buy a shock-frozen product.
+And definitely a well-known and reliable manufacturer.
+But if you really can’t give up canned peas, choose them based on their composition.
+The fewer additional ingredients other than peas and water listed, the better for your health.

 Green pea sauce

-This delicate creamy sauce is the perfect addition to meat or vegetable dishes.
-Served with chopped cutlets, turkey meatballs, potato croquettes with cheese or pasta, it brings out the flavor of the main course and complements it with freshness and aroma.
+This delicate, creamy sauce is the perfect complement to meat or vegetable dishes.
+Served with chopped cutlets, turkey meatballs, potato croquettes with cheese or pasta, it brings out the taste of the main dish and complements it with freshness and aroma.

 Ingredients: